Ayya (2005 Tamil film): Plot

 The general election dates are announced in the state.
 The ruling party again gives a chance for Karuppusamy to contest, giving him an ultimatum to win.
 Ayyadurai cannot contest due to the murder case, and hence, he nominates an unwilling Chelladurai in his stead.
 Karuppusamy, in order to get both caste votes and win the election, plans to murder Madasamy and blame Chelladurai.
 However, before this, Chelladurai saves Madasamy, though he later gives his signed withdrawal form to Karuppusamy and says that he let him become the unopposed MLA as he is also a good-natured man, and his anger is only on Ayyadurai and not on the people of the town.
 Karuppusamy realises his mistake and apologises to Ayyadurai and Chelladurai for all his criminal activities.
 However, Ayyadurai prefers to stay in prison as he still feels guilty for murdering Shanmugapandi years ago.
 Karuppusamy becomes the MLA, and Chelladurai and Selvi marry to unify the families.

 Production

 The film's subject was first narrated to Rajinikanth.
 However R. Sarathkumar clarified that the film was first offered to him which he was not able to do due to busy schedule, then it was narrated to Rajinikanth which did not work out then later it again came back to him.
-Nayanthara, made her debut in Tamil film Industry.
+Navya Nair was initially cast in the film, before being replaced by Nayanthara, marking her Tamil film debut.
 The filming was held at Tirunelveli, Tenkasi, Courtallam, Thoothukudi and Tiruchendur and at Karnataka.
 A fight sequence where some men block the title character's car and fight following it was shot at Kallidaikurichi, near Tirunelveli.